pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 ## Lecture Overview

+- Understand the difference between compiled and interpreted languages.
+- Understand the build process.
 - Explore the roles of the preprocessor, compiler, linker, and loader.
-- Understand the build process.
 - Identify common issues during compilation and linking.
 - Appreciate efficient code generation and optimization.